Bayer Leverkusen versus Borussia Mönchengladbach is just one of the big Rhine derby rivalries. - © DFL/Getty Images/Alexander Scheuber

 While Cologne fans have been known to mock their neighbours' functional and much smaller stadium as a 'car park', Leverkusen — home to some 160,000 people — can certainly boast of having had the better football team over the last four decades than the million-strong city on their doorstep.

-Cologne fans will rightly point out they were the very first Bundesliga champions in 1963 and that they also won it in 1977/78 while Leverkusen have never been champions of Germany - something they have a very strong chance of correcting in 2023/24.
+Cologne fans will rightly point out they were the very first Bundesliga champions in 1963 and that they also won it in 1977/78, but Leverkusen's historic unbeaten romp to the 2023/24 title may just trump that.

 Leverkusen's BayArena is one of the Bundesliga's most distinctive stadiums. - Lukas Schulze/Getty Images

-But Die Werkself — the Factory Eleven, in reference to Bayer's creation and ownership of the club — have finished league runners-up five times, racked up over 100 UEFA Champions League/European Cup appearances, more than 50 in the UEFA Europa League and claimed continental silverware in the shape of the 1987/88 UEFA Cup.
-They were also Champions League runners-up in 2001/02.
+Die Werkself — the Factory Eleven, in reference to Bayer's creation and ownership of the club — have also finished league runners-up five times, racked up over 100 UEFA Champions League/European Cup appearances, more than 50 in the UEFA Europa League and claimed continental silverware in the shape of the 1987/88 UEFA Cup.
+They were also Champions League runners-up in 2001/02 and 2023/24 Europa League runners-up, the only game they lost in an incredible domestic double-winning campaign.

 They have derby bragging rights too.
 They have the better head-to-head record by some margin, and achieved a near-14-year unbeaten run against the Billy Goats (if you're wondering, 'What's with that nickname?', see below) between November 1997 and April 2011.